easafe/easafe.github.io/_posts/2016-08-22-notes-on-racket.md

           [pattern . body]))]))
 {% endhighlight %}

-{% highlight racket %} define-syntax{% endhighlight %} is the same as define, only for macros.
+define-syntax is the same as define, only for macros.
 The reader, who always completes all parts noted with "left as exercise to the reader", have it already figured out for sure and thus must be getting bored.
 More examples?

 {% highlight racket %}
 (begin-for-syntax